Healthcare Reform and Its Effects on Cancer Care

 For people with cancer, a history of cancer, or a risk for cancer, understanding the coverage for cancer-related health services is crucial for making educated decisions based on their healthcare needs and budgets.

 The Cancer Insurance Checklist, developed by the Cancer Support Community in partnership with the Association of Community Cancer Centers and 17 other cancer and patient advocacy organizations, is designed to be used while evaluating insurance plans and when discussing them with a navigator or healthcare provider.
 It offers a checklist, a glossary, and additional resources to help with insurance-related decisions.

 Patients and providers can access it at www.cancerinsurancechecklist.org.

 Supreme Court Decision on the Affordable Care Act

 On June 28, 2012, the Supreme Court upheld the central component of the Patient Protection and Affordable Care Act agreeing that the requirement for nearly all Americans to secure health insurance is permissible.
 The vote came down to a 5-4 decision, with Chief Justice John Roberts providing the swing vote for the majority.

 ACCC's conference call on the Affordable Care Act is available to members only, and can be accessed here.
-Log on to ACCC Members-only website; click on Member Resources.
+Log on to ACCC's MyNetwork and click on Advocacy and Policy.